-The Company also generates commission income from business customers introduced to Worldpay under the commercial partnership agreement.
-The Company has served notice to Worldpay of its intention to terminate the contract and this is due to cease from July 2022.
+The Company also generated commission income from business customers introduced to Worldpay under the commercial partnership agreement during the year.
+The Company terminated its contract with Worldpay and partnership ceased as of 31 July 2022.
+A new contract between Global Payments (GPUK LLP) and CB PLC commenced on 1 August 2022.